Eisenhower baseball controversy

-The Eisenhower baseball controversy refers to the allegations that the former general and President of the United States, Dwight Eisenhower, played minor league baseball for the Junction City Soldiers in the Central Kansas League the year before he attended the United States Military Academy at West Point.
-The story goes that he did so under the assumed name of "Wilson."
-The question of whether Dwight Eisenhower played minor-league baseball is not well documented and is subject to various interpretations.
+The Eisenhower baseball controversy refers to the allegations that the general and President of the United States, Dwight Eisenhower, played minor league baseball for pay under an alias before he attended the United States Military Academy at West Point.
+If so, he would not have been considered an amateur athlete under the rules of the time and would have been ineligible to play football for the Academy.
+The evidence of Eisenhower playing minor league baseball is circumstantial and poorly documented, and is subject to a range of interpretations.

+Evidence in favor of the allegations include Eisenhower's stories alluding to playing semi-professional baseball.
+However, Eisenhower's stories contain contradictions, and there are no contemporary news stories or box scores mentioning Eisenhower during the years that he might have played.
+It is possible that Eisenhower may have played under an alias, with some specifically identifying a 1911 potential phantom player named "Wilson", who played 10 games for a Junction City, Kansas team as a possibility.

 Controversy

 While at the academy, Eisenhower played college football for West Point.
 This would not be an issue except that in order to play college football, one must have never played a sport for money, because doing so causes forfeiture of an athlete's amateur status.
 If Eisenhower did in fact play baseball for money, it would have been in violation of the Cadet Honor Code.
 One source contends that Eisenhower even signed a voucher claiming that he had never played sports for money.
 The Eisenhower Presidential Library claimed in an e-mail that "We do not have any documentation as to whether Ike signed a voucher when he arrived at West Point.
 It would be interesting to see if West Point required this in 1911."